 Tonight

-When and where to look: Look for the bright, round moon in the east in the evening, highest in the sky around midnight, and in the west before sunrise on June 22.
+Where to look: Look for the bright, round moon rising low in the east after sunset on June 10.
+It will reach its highest point in the sky after midnight on June 11.
+And it’ll lie low in the west shortly before sunrise.

 June full moon mimics December sun

-And because a full moon stays more or less opposite the sun, the full moon’s nighttime path mimics the sun’s daytime path from six months ago, or six months hence.
+The June full moon always rides low, as seen from the Northern Hemisphere.
+That’s because a full moon stays more or less opposite the sun.
+Its nighttime path mimics the sun’s daytime arc of the sun from six months ago, and six months hence.

-This full moon occurs very close to the June solstice, so the moon follows nearly the same path across the sky as the December solstice sun.
+This June 10-11, 2025, full moon will occur close to the solstice on June 20-21.
+So the June moon will follow nearly the same path across the sky as the December sun.
 The December solstice is the Northern Hemisphere’s winter solstice.
-Thus, the moon’s trek on the nights around the June full moon will resemble the low path of the winter solstice sun.
+So the moon’s trek on the nights around the June full moon will resemble the low path of the winter solstice sun.

 For observers in the Northern Hemisphere, the low arc across the sky of the June full moon closely matches that of the December sun.
 The arc of the June sun is always much higher than the arc of the June full moon, and matches that of the December full moon.
 Chart via EarthSky.

-On the other hand, for those in the Southern Hemisphere, the full moon’s arc across the sky is climbing higher with each successive month since December.
-So, it reaches its highest at the full moon falling closest to the June solstice, which occurs sometime from mid-June through early July.
-In 2024, the June 21 full moon is just one day after the solstice.
+What about from the Southern Hemisphere?
+From there, the full moon’s arc across the sky climbs higher with each successive month after December.
+So it reaches its highest point on the full moon closest to the June solstice, which occurs sometime from June 7 through July 7.
+So in 2025, the June 10 full moon falls 11 days before the solstice, and the July 10 full moon falls 19 days after the solstice.

 For observers in the Southern Hemisphere, the high arc across the sky of the June full moon closely matches that of the December sun.
 The arc of the June sun is always much lower than the arc of the June full moon, and matches that of the December full moon.
 Chart via EarthSky.

-Bottom line: The June full moon – the Strawberry Moon – will occur overnight on June 21-22, 2024 and will lie in the constellation of Sagittarius.
+Bottom line: The June full moon – the Strawberry Moon – will occur on the overnight of June 10, 2025, and it will lie in the constellation Ophiuchus.

 Posted